How to Customize your Case Statuses

 Notes - An explanation of what takes place during this status.
 This description is only visible in the settings.

-Webhook URL - If populated, Trackops will send a snapshot of your case in JSON format to the specified URL.
+Webhook URL (Deprecated) - If populated, Trackops will send a snapshot of your case in JSON format to the specified URL.
 In order to use utilize webhook URLs, you must have activated your developer API and obtained an API token.
 The Trackops Zapier integration is a popular use for webhook URLs.

 Monitor Due Date - Indicates that when a case is in this status, some case information (i.e. the report) has not yet been delivered to the client.
 Things like dashboard widgets and past due filters will only account for cases in statuses that have due date monitoring enabled.